tmkinanen/model-viewer/README.md

 You have two options:

+Note: After loading, no model is opened automatically.
+The Root level in the tree is expanded so you can see the first level of models; click a model to open its diagram.

 1) Load from local folder
 - Click “Load Project Folder” and select your project root (requires a Chromium-based browser that supports `webkitdirectory`).
 - The viewer looks for: